tkightly/london-by-night/rules-notes.md

 * Characters may spend 1 point of willpower to re-roll up to 3 regular dice on any one skill or attribute roll, including involving disciplines
 * cannot reroll Hunger dice or a tracker roll such as Willpower or Humanity
-* A spent point of Willpower counts as having sistained a lovel of superficial damage to willpower
+* A spent point of Willpower counts as having sustained a lovel of superficial damage to willpower

 ## Blush of Life